IBM-Cloud/gp-js-client/jquery-sample/README.md

-Simple jQuery client for IBM Bluemix Globalization
+Simple jQuery client for IBM Globalization Pipeline (beta)
 ===

 # What is this?